Insights

 More importantly, users expect apps to work seamlessly with their devices.
 If your app cannot sync steps, sleep, or heart rate, it feels outdated.

-From a product perspective, wearables help you:
+From a product perspective, wearable devices help you:

 • Increase engagement by showing users progress and goals